Metro (2013 film): Plot

-From the passage the protagonists fall into a small bunker, built during the construction of underground.
+From the passage the protagonists fall into a small bunker, built during the construction of the underground railway.
 Above it, the vertical maintenance shaft ends in a sewer grate.
 However, they cannot reach the grate, which is too high, nor can they use their mobile phones underground.
 The water level in the tunnel and in the well begins to rise rapidly.
 Tension between Konstantinov and Garin rises, as the latter cannot understand why Konstantinov feels an interest in his daughter.
 When the water level raises them to the level of the grate, Garin and Konstantinov manage to phone Irina but only have time to tell her that they are in the bunker.
 They try to attract attention through the bars, but to no avail.
 Irina is hysterically trying to inform the rescue team that people are in the bunker.
 But at this time the pressure of the water rips off the train head and the water level in the shaft falls sharply, pulling the characters back into the tunnel.
-The rescuers descend into the bunker, but seeing the wet walls, assume that all who were there most likely drowned.
+The rescuers descend into the bunker, but seeing the wet walls, assume that all who were there had most likely drowned.

 The protagonists get to the ghost station "Borodino" (close to the "Garden") and climb onto the platform to rest.
 Garin makes some indirect hints to Konstantinov that show that he realizes that Konstantinov and Irina are lovers.
 Konstantinov and Garin fight and Konstantinov nearly drowns in the water.

-In the tunnel where the train is stuck the overhead arch collapses and waters fill the tunnel.
-The leaders of the rescue operation manage to shut off the water.
+In the tunnel where the train is stuck, the overhead arch collapses and water fills the tunnel.
+The leaders of the rescue operation manage to shut off the water tap.
 The protagonists get to the bunker and finally get out through the bars on the street.
 Alisa and Dennis together leave the hospital.
 Garin and Irina tensely meet in a scene where Garin silently deflects all her pleas.
 The film ends with a scene where Konstantinov is driving around in different directions following the ambulance containing Garin.